isomerpages/moe-xinminsec/_our-curriculum/Signature Programmes/Xinmin Academy of Leaders.md

 <p><strong>Xinmin Academy of Leaders Level 4 Module:</strong>
 <br><strong>Creating Lasting Change</strong>: Students are encouraged to leave
 a lasting legacy as leaders in this module that facilitates student proposals geared towards bettering the school experience for the student body.
-Peers Support Champions, CCA leaders, Class Committee Members and Student Councilors come together to brainstorm and understand the core processes towards building a legacy.</p>
+Peer Support Champions, CCA leaders, Class Committee Members and Student Councilors come together to brainstorm and understand the core processes towards building a legacy.</p>